-North Bennington, Vermont is an intensely local community that opens itself comfortably to others.
+North Bennington, Vermont is a spirited and intensely local community that opens itself comfortably to others.

 A century ago North Bennington was a self-contained village that shipped goods around the nation from mills built along Paran Creek.
 All the necessities and many of the amenities of life lay within a short walk.